 I will start with accommodation first;

-I used to book my hotel thru Hostelworld.com.
+I used to book my hotel through Hostelworld.com.

 Located in the middle of a mini forest and coffee plantations, Zostel Coorg is a laidback backpacker hostel in the lap of nature.
-The hostel is 5 kms from the Siddapur town and is well connected by bus and auto rickshaw service.
+The hostel is 5 km from the Siddapur town and is well connected by bus and auto-rickshaw service.

 Places to visiting in Coorg/Madikeri

-I will not give you bunch of places.
+I will not give you a bunch of places.
 I will suggest only important main places mandatory to visit.
-It will not take more than 24 hours, but yes, you can spent more day, if you are going to my way.
+It will not take more than 24 hours, but yes, you can spend more days, if you are going to my way.
 I spent two days and one night.

 1. Coffee Plantations:

 Coorg is renowned for its coffee plantations, which contribute around 60% of India’s coffee production.
 It also has plentiful teak, rosewood, and sandalwood forests.
-You have two choices: Either stay near by resort or join the group, who is visiting coffee plantation group tour.
+You have two choices: Either stay nearby resort or join the group, who is visiting a coffee plantation group tour.
 You can have a fresh cup of coffee definitely.